San Bruno Mountain: 1850s-1960s

 In 1954, construction was begun for an early-warning radar and missile-control site on the mountaintop.
 It became active in 1956, controlling Nike anti-aircraft defense systems at Fort Funston (SF-59) and Milagra Ridge (SF-51), and remained in service through March 1963.
 The site has been re-purposed, and no trace can now be seen.
-The runways of San Francisco Airport are three miles from the peak; in 1998 a United Airlines 747 lost power in an engine and nearly crashed into the peak.
+In 1998, United Airlines Flight 863 departing from nearby San Francisco Airport was forced to shut down an engine and nearly crashed into the peak.

 Westbay controversy

 In 1965, Westbay Community Associates announced a plan to level a portion of the mountain to fill 27 sqmi of San Francisco Bay north of Sierra Point with landfill.
 The proposal intended to create housing developments in the "Saddle" and in the landfill zone.
 A four-lane limited-access road to connect the Bayshore Road to Radio Road was constructed to service the traffic from the proposed development; named the Guadalupe Canyon Parkway, it was completed in 1968.
 In order to remove 250 e6cuyd of earth from the ridge, Westbay proposed using a conveyor belt system to transport the fill across Bayshore Boulevard and Bayshore Freeway to offshore barges, which would then deposit the material along the shores of the Bay.
 Opposition by organizations such as Save The Bay and the residents of Brisbane led to the defeat of Westbay's conveyor plan in June 1967 and eventual cessation of landfill operations at Sierra Point by December 1972.